Sink your teeth into Japan’s culinary capital

 Osaka has a fairly mild climate and the seasons are quite distinct.
 Temperatures range from about 6°C in the winter to close to 30°C in the summer.
 Snow is rare.
 Late June to late July is the rainy season, with the typhoon season following soon after.

-Given that there are many famous cherry-blossom viewing sites in town and in nearby Kyoto, spring is an excellent time to visit, as is the fall for the autumn leaves.
+Given that there are many famous cherry-blossom viewing sites in town and in nearby Kyoto, spring (late March to mid-April) is an excellent time to visit, as is late November to early December for the autumn leaves.

-Osaka hosts a grand sumo tournament in mid-March, late July sees the Tenjin Matsuri Festival – with hundreds of elaborately decked-out boats plying the Okawa River – and for a month starting in mid-October, you can feast your eyes on fields of blooms at the Osaka Castle Chrysanthemum Festival.Back to top
+Osaka hosts a grand sumo tournament in mid-March, and late July sees the Tenjin Matsuri Festival – with hundreds of elaborately decked-out boats plying the Okawa River.
+The third weekend in September is the memorable float-pulling ceremony of Kishiwada Danjiri Matsuri.Back to top

 Osaka is easily seen via its network of subway lines.
-Fares are charged by distance traveled, but a one- or two-day Osaka Amazing Pass opens in new window is a good option for visitors.
-In addition to unlimited subway and bus rides, you get discount access to 13 sites and free admission to 28 more.
-You can purchase the pass at the airport travel desk, Umeda Station and Namba Station Tourist Information Offices and at a number of hotels citywide.
-For all-day travel without the free admissions, the Enjoy Eco Card opens in new window is a considerably cheaper option.Back to top
+For ease of travel, pick up a rechargeable, prepaid ICOCA card (JPY ¥2000).
+Fares are charged by distance travelled.
+Otherwise, a one- or two-day Osaka Amazing Pass is a good option for visitors.
+It covers unlimited subway and bus rides, and free entrance to more than 40 sights.
+You can buy the pass online.
+For all-day travel without the free admissions, the Enjoy Eco Card is a considerably cheaper option.Back to top

 Ramen, sushi and yakitori: eat your way through Kyoto